 3. Contract-Relax-Antagonist-Contract (CRAC): a combination of the above two techniques

 Sound Assisted Soft Tissue Mobilization (SASTM)

-Special tape applied to restore biomechanical movement in a specific area and decrease pain.
+Restore biomechanical movement in a specific area with decreased pain

 Dry Needling and Biomechanical Acupuncture

 Trigger-point dry needling is an invasive procedure where a fine needle or acupuncture needle is inserted into the skin and muscle.
 These are filiform needles or fine, short, stainless steel needles that don’t inject fluid into the body.
 The needles are aimed at myofascial trigger points, which are hyperirritable, painful points in skeletal muscles.
 Dry needling can be done at superficial or deep tissue levels to provide mechanical stimulation around the trigger point, which in turn reduces the perception of pain from that area.
 Needles applied at the junction between nerves and muscles (neuro-muscular synapses) help improve communication and facilitate better movement by restoring muscle activation and strength.
 Dry needling is most often performed for sports injuries and any conditions that cause muscle spasms, trigger points, or fibromyalgia.